ldiazssj3/css-purchase-form/README.md

 It is requested to build an html with the following characteristics:

 An ordered list with the following items
-  -Product Selection
+  - Product Selection
-  -Payment method
+  - Payment method
-  -Payment Form
+  - Payment Form
-  -Purchase Success
+  - Purchase Success

 An unordered list with the following items:
-  -blue product
+  - blue product
-  - network product
+  - red product
-  -orange product
+  - orange product
   - green product

   CSS: